AutoInt: Automatic Integration for Fast Neural Volume Rendering: Neural Volume Rendering

 \section{Neural Volume Rendering}

-Combining volume rendering techniques with implicit neural representations has proved to be a powerful technique for neural rendering and view synthesis~\cite{mildenhall2020nerf}.
-Here, we briefly overview volume rendering and describe an approximate volume rendering model that enables our efficient rendering approach using AutoInt.
+Combining volume rendering techniques with coordinate-based networks has proved to be a powerful technique for neural rendering and view synthesis~\cite{mildenhall2020nerf}.
+Here, we briefly overview volume rendering and describe an approximate volume rendering model that enables using AutoInt for efficient rendering.